 Recruiters often overlook soft skills—like problem-solving and communication skills—in favor of experience or achievements on paper.
 Sure, there are successful people who cannot communicate well, but their organizations have to make special provisions for them.
 With most organizations, having people on the team with poor soft skills makes the supply chain less effective and costs the company in the long run.

 Sometimes a candidate may seem like the perfect fit; their skills meet your expectations and they had a great interview.
 But something doesn’t seem right.

 Even for a stellar candidate, you should always verify their stated accomplishments.
-When companies fail to check references, they don’t get the deeper insight into the candidate’s character and work ethic.
+When companies fail to check references, they don’t get a deeper insight into the candidate’s character and work ethic.
 Since laws protect candidates, employers looking to fill supply chain positions can gain a lot by what a former employer DOESN’T say about a candidate rather than what he or she does say.
 Check all the provided references.
-Also check “back door” references – people you may know and trust who have worked with the candidate but who are not named by the candidate.
+Also, check “back door” references – people you may know and trust who have worked with the candidate but who are not named by the candidate.

 Supply chain jobs offer career growth and are financially rewarding.
 The high pay reflects the field’s importance, as it facilitates the distribution of your finished products.

 If your company wants to avoid a bad hire when you’re looking for a supply chain professional, engage an executive search firm like Brookwoods Group.
 Our team of experts has the necessary insights to find candidates who are a perfect fit for your organization.